NatosenniK/fantasy-hockey-cheatsheet/README.md

 # Fantasy Hockey Cheatsheet

 This project is a fantasy hockey cheatsheet application built using React and Next.js.
-It provides tools and resources to help users make informed decisions for their fantasy hockey drafts and roster management.
+It provides tools and resources to help users make informed decisions for their fantasy hockey starting lineup and roster management.

 ## Table of Contents